BradenPen7/Connecting-partners-in-the-Nonprofit-Sector/README.md

 ## This repository includes both the midterm and final of MG 403, as well as ideas we had for connecting our class partner, WE INC.

-## This project is focused on connecting our class partner, Workshops Incoporated, with other organizations in the nonprofit sector.
+## This project is focused on connecting our class partner, WE INC, with other organizations in the nonprofit sector.

-## The organizations must fit the criteria that compliment both parties, which shifted our focus to the collaboration between them and Disability Rights and Resources.
+## The organizations must fit the criteria that compliment both parties, which shifted our focus to the collaboration between WE INC. and Disability Rights and Resources.

-## Our main idea for Disability Rights and Resources was the ability to cross-reference clients between both organizations.
+## Our main idea between WE INC. and Disability Rights and Resources was the ability to cross-reference clients between both organizations.

 ## Orginally we were tasked with one organization for midterms, but shifted our focus towards the marketing aspect of other organizations that compliment WE Inc.